Once again, I'm grateful to be hitting “pause” at the end of the year to look back and take stock of all the places I visited for work and fun.

 A few weeks after Montreal, I flew to Boston for the 2019 TravelCon blogging conference.

-I grew up in suburban New York City and New Jersey, but somehow never made it up to Boston, aside from flying out of the city for my first backpacking trip to Europe.
+I grew up in suburban New York City and New Jersey but never made it up to Boston, aside from flying out of the city for my first backpacking trip to Europe.

-Arriving a few days early, I did a lot of walking.
-I walked through Boston Commons and into the Cheers bar for a beer.
+Arriving a few days early, I did a lot of walking, including passing through Boston Commons and into the Cheers bar for a beer.

 I walked the historic Freedom Trail, stopping for a Boston Cream Pie in the restaurant where it was created.